ErpNetDocs/tech/advanced/calculated-attributes/examples/calculate-standartpriceperlot.md

 items: CalculatedAttributeExamples
 ---

-# Calculate standart price per lot based on the ingredients and operations in the recipe
+# Calculate standart price per lot based on ingredients and operations in a recipe

 With this attribute, you can calculate the **StandartPricePerLot** set in a product’s definition as you save a recipe. **StandartPricePerLot** is determined by the prices of ingredients and operations used in the recipe.